|

 this context,

-30th session of the
+the 30th session

-General Conference
+Conference of

-of UNESCO in 1999,
+UNESCO in 1999,

 participated and